What to send instead of flowers at a funeral?

-Traditionally, on the death of a loved one, flower arrangements are sent as gifts of support and sympathy.
-However, many surviving family members and friends can feel overwhelmed by the sheer number of flowers received and perplexed by what to do with all of them.
+Traditionally, upon the death of a loved one, flower arrangements are sent as offerings or condolences.
+However, many surviving family members and friends can feel overwhelmed by the sheer number of flowers received and what to do with all of them.
 Flowers, by their very nature, die and can remind the surviving family members of their loved one and how they have passed away.

 So, what can you send instead of flowers to show your support and sympathy to the deceased’s immediate family?
 Firstly, check the obituary or funeral home web site to discover if the family has already offered an ‘instead of flowers’ suggestion.

-Here are some alternative gift ideas to giving flowers to a bereaved family that will help you express your sympathy.
+Here are some alternative condolence offerings you can give instead of flowers to a bereaved family that will help you express your sympathy.

 - Offer a dedication or donation that reflects the life of the person or your relationship with them.
 If the person was involved in a community organisation, call to see if a donation can be made in their memory and an acknowledgement provided to the family.